LeeMorinUCF/ECP3004S21/demo_06_PP_Ch_08_Lists/README.md

 ...
 >>>
 ```
-It only chaeck for a single item.
+It only checks for a single item.
 For example,

 ```python
 >>> [1, 2] in [0, 1, 2, 3]